guoPhineas/DevicesideAIModel/Readme.md

 # DevicesideAIModel

-A sample device-side LLM chat app using CoreAI framework.
+A sample on-device LLM chat app using CoreAI framework.